stefan-hoeck/idris2-tutorial/src/Tutorial/Traverse.md

 traverseVect' fun = traverseList fun . toList
 ```

-Note how we lost the information about the structure of the
+Note how we lost all information about the structure of the
 original container type.
 What we are looking for is a function
-like `traverseVect'`, keeping this information: The result should
+like `traverseVect'`, keeping this information at the type level:
-be a vector of the same length as the input:
+The result should be a vector of the same length as the input.

 ```idris
 traverseVect : Applicative f => (a -> f b) -> Vect n a -> f (Vect n b)